BrittniKarat/web-sprint-challenge-advanced-state-management/README.md

       - a string indicating a possible error message

   * [x ] Add in the arguments needed to complete a standard reducer function.
-  * [ ] Add in a reducer case to accommodate the start of a smurf fetch.
+  * [x ] Add in a reducer case to accommodate the start of a smurf fetch.
-  * [ ] Add in a reducer case to accommodate the successful smurf api fetch.
+  * [x ] Add in a reducer case to accommodate the successful smurf api fetch.
-  * [ ] Add in a reducer cases to accommodate an error.
+  * [x ] Add in a reducer cases to accommodate an error.
   * [ ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
   * [ ] Add in a reducer case that adds in a value to the error message.